-Jawwad Farid is a Fellow, Society of Actuaries (Chicago), a MBA from Columbia Business School (New York City) and a computer science graduate.
-During the last 25 years, he has worked as a consultant in North America, Pakistan, Middle East, Africa and the United Kingdom with a number of blue chip clients including Aegon, Goldman Sachs, ING, Merrill Lynch, Met Life, Nationwide, Sumitomo Mitsui Bank, Pacific Life, Fidelity Investments, Transamerica, and GE Financial Assurance.
+Jawwad Farid is a Fellow Society of Actuaries (Chicago), a MBA from Columbia Business School (New York City) and a computer science graduate.
+During the last 27 years, he has worked as a consultant in North America, Pakistan, Middle East, Africa and the United Kingdom with a number of blue chip clients including Aegon, Goldman Sachs, ING, Merrill Lynch, Met Life, Sumitomo Mitsui Bank, Pacific Life, Fidelity Investments, Transamerica, and GE Financial Assurance.

-Jawwad’s core areas of expertise include Asset and Risk Management, Product Development & the Financial Services Back Office.
+Jawwad’s core areas of expertise include Asset and Risk Management, Product Development and the Financial Services Back Office.
 He blends a rare combination of risk management, information systems, business and product development skill set side by side with his actuarial expertise.
 Between building back office systems, valuation platforms and hard core pricing models for derivative products over the last two decades, Jawwad learnt how to bridge the divide that exists between business, technology, risk and compliance users.
 That bridge is visible across almost all of his work in consulting, writing and teaching.

 He is the author of five books.
 On Entrepreneurship (Reboot – 2006 – 2009), Commodity Markets (Understanding Commodities Risk – 2009) and Risk Management (Risk Application and Frameworks – 2010-2012).